nicholasmr/specfab/docs/wavepropagation-elastic.md

 # Elastic wave propagation

-## Problem

-We seek plane wave solutions of the Cauchy-Navier equation of motion
+Plane waves are a well-known solution to the Cauchy-Navier equation of motion

 $$
 \nabla\cdot {\boldsymbol \sigma} = \rho \frac{\partial^2 {\bf d}}{\partial t^2},
 $$

 where ${\boldsymbol \sigma}$ is the bulk stress tensor, ${\bf d}$ is the displacement field, and $\rho$ the mass density.
 Substituting ${\bf d}$ for a plane wave solution, ${\bf d} = {\bf d}_0 \exp[i({\bf k}\cdot {\bf x} - \omega t)]$, the problem reduces to

 $$